-If the administrator is unable to return to work at the end of 180 days, the administrator will be eligible for Long Term Disability (LTD).
-When an administrator transitions to LTD, the employment relationship is separated.
-If the administrator can return to work at a later date, the administrator must apply for an open position as an external candidate.
+If the employee cannot return to work at the end of 180 days, the employee will be eligible for Long Term Disability (LTD).
+When an employee transitions to LTD, the employment relationship is separated.
+If the employee can return to work at a later date, the employee must apply for an open position as an external candidate.

-If an administrator is never able to return to their previous position, the administrator may ask for reassignment to a different position as a "reasonable accommodation of last resort" under the ADA.
-The District will attempt to accommodate the administrator with an existing vacant position but will not be under any obligation to create a new position for the administrator.
+Employees who can never return to their previous position may request reassignment to a different position as a "reasonable accommodation of last resort" under the ADA.
+The District will attempt to accommodate the employee with an existing vacant position at the current pay range but will not be obligated to create a new position for the employee.

-Additional information may be obtained by contacting the HR Department or Employee Safety Manager.
+Additional information may be obtained by contacting the HR Department.
 Workers' Compensation may run concurrently with Family Medical Leave.